 EronMarie Burgess also graduated with her healthcare management degree from Simpson University's Adult Studies program.
 A full-time employee at a local healthcare facility, Burgess said earning her degree would show her employers how serious she was about her career.

-Burgess' husband is currently earning his B.A. in Business and Human Resources Management degree from Simpson as well.
+Burgess' husband is currently earning his B.A. in Business Management degree from Simpson as well.

 "My husband and I decided to go at the same time because Simpson's program is so supportive of each and every student," she said.
 "My husband is a dynamic and energetic person, but because of his disabilities, he needed a degree to get ahead in the business community.
 We knew that a degree from Simpson University would improve his resume, and encourage spiritual growth at the same time."

 Simpson University's Adult Studies program, which is geared toward working adults in the north state, began in 1989 when the school relocated to Redding from San Francisco.